siddhu2004bhagat/Muneem/README.md

 ### On Desktop (Chrome/Edge)
 1. Click the install icon (⊕) in the address bar
-2. Or go to Settings → Install DigBahi
+2. Or go to Settings → Install MUNEEM
 3. The app opens as a standalone window

 ## 🎨 Design System

-DigBahi uses a professional Indian business aesthetic:
+MUNEEM uses a professional Indian business aesthetic:
 - **Primary Green** (`#2d7a4a`) - Trust, growth, prosperity
 - **Secondary Gold** (`#e8b923`) - Premium, traditional
 - **Ledger Paper** - Traditional accounting book feel